 Previous clients include people in recovery, change agents, and employees and leaders in corporate, union, NGO and military settings, including: Bank of America, Towers Watson, Columbia University, B.F.
 Goodrich, Coca Cola, Deloitte, Oracle, EY, The New York Times, Coach, Carnegie Hall, World Bank, Kate Spade, US Army, US Coast Guard, Dunkin’ Donuts, National Hockey League, the International Coach Federation, the National Council for Behavioral Health and others.

 I received performance-coaching training in London, England from Sir John Whitmore’s Performance Consultants International, and also from W. Timothy Gallwey, creator of the Inner Game coaching brand.
 I have been a long-term student at the New York Psychosynthesis Institute and the Huntington Meditation and Imagery Center.

-Although I maintain a clinical license, I no longer provide psychotherapy and limit my practice exclusively to recovery and work-life coaching, transpersonal hypnotherapy, and seminars.
+Although I maintain a clinical license, I no longer provide traditional insurance-covered psychotherapy.
+My practice is focused on recovery and work-life coaching, transpersonal hypnotherapy, and seminars.